emg110/socialytics/README.md

 Houman Hadian's doctoral project code base

+This application is intended to provide batch and realtime (LAMBDA) ETL functionality on Instagram service APIs (private web API) in order to analyse brand engagement on Instagram via analytical models presented on Houman Hadian's research papers.

 **`WIP:` Work in progress!**

 The front end application is primitive HTML just for sake of testing and